-Eating Disorder Signs & Symptoms Explained
+Eating Disorder Symptoms Explained

-• Counting calories and/or limiting or avoiding entire food groups
+• Limiting or avoiding entire food groups

 • Studying nutrition labels (without a medical reason)